The Loretta Young Show: Accolades

+Reboot

-RebootThe New Loretta Young Show ran for one season on CBS from September 24, 1962, to March 18, 1963, under the alternating sponsorship of Lever Brothers and The Toni Company.
+The New Loretta Young Show ran for one season on CBS from September 24, 1962, to March 18, 1963, under the alternating sponsorship of Lever Brothers and The Toni Company.
 The show was an episodic comedy/drama, with Young playing the role of Christine Massey, a widow raising seven children in suburban Connecticut.
 Her romantic interest was Paul Belzer; the two characters were married in the 26th and final episode.
 Running against the popular series Ben Casey, the New Loretta Young Show received poor ratings and was not renewed for a second season.

 Young introduced and closed each episode as herself, as she had done with The Loretta Young Show.
 Episodes of The New Loretta Young Show are sometimes included in certain syndicated packages of The Loretta Young Show, with the new series title removed and the original Loretta Young Show theme and titles added.

 Lyl Productions (Young's company) had a contract dispute and court case with Portland Mason.
 Aged 13, she was cast as Marnie, then dismissed before the pilot episode was shot.
 Upset by producers rejecting her wardrobe, which she was contractually required to supply, her mother sent her home to eat lunch and recompose herself.
 Meanwhile, Lyl decided if she was not back by that afternoon, Celia Kaye would play Marnie.
 Nobody told the Masons and Portland returned late.
 After Kaye replaced her, the Masons and Lyl sued each other for breach of contract; the court ruled in favor of the former.